bensonchoyintuitas/ambo_sim/README.md

 - [x] Find a better LLM for generating FHIR resources such as condition based on the seed patient from synthea
 - [x] Generate encounter and procedure resources
 - [x] Generate discharge event (to update existing encounter)
-- [ ] validate consistent fhir format for both LLM and NO LLM
+- [ ] validate consistent fhir format for both LLM and NO LLM, and with and without synthea
+- [ ] validate consistent fhir format using fallback when using clickable patient
 - [ ] If an ambulance is wiating with patient - they cannot leave
 - [ ] Vary treatment time by severity